pippinbarr/cart263-2020/slides/jquery/jquery.md

 }
 ```

-- Note that `$(this)` used inside an event handler selects the element the event occurred on!
+- Note that `$(this)` used inside an event handler selects __the element the event occurred on__!
 The one that was clicked in the above case.
 Very handy!

 ???

+There are many event types listed in the [Events](https://api.jquery.com/category/events/) section of the API (but note this contains "shorthand" even functions, rather than the `on()` based events)

 - Notice how the click event now works all __all__ the divs on the page
 - Notice how we used `this` inside the event handler function to specify the __div that is clicked__ rather than all the divs